1F47E/go-bitbox/README.md

          __/ |
         |___/

-A command line tool for encrypting and decrypting text using a password.
+A command line tool written in Go for encrypting and decrypting text using a password.

 The output is base64 encoded.
 ```